Yang Dongi: Ultimate Fighting Championship

 In June 2010, Yang signed with the UFC, joining Chan Sung Jung as the members of Korean Top Team competing in Zuffa organizations.

 Yang's UFC debut was at UFC 121 against The Ultimate Fighter competitor Chris Camozzi.
 Yang began the fight with a successful takedown, followed by ground-and-pound.
 After standing up, Camozzi was able to keep Yang at bay with kicks, before engaging in the clinch.
 However, Yang's thick neck and shoulders prevented effective attacks.
 Later, Camozzi was able to effectively time the advance of Yang.
 In the third, Yang began to swing wildly, to no avail.
 Camozzi was declared the winner via split decision (29–28, 28–29, 29–28).

 Yang next fight was against Rob Kimmons on March 3, 2011 at UFC Live: Sanchez vs. Kampmann.
 Yang won the fight by TKO near the end of the second round, giving him his first UFC win.

 Yang faced Court McGee on September 17, 2011 in the co-main event at UFC Fight Night 25.
 The match was a pure back and forth kickboxing match.
 Yang was able to have some success and connected with some punches that wobbled McGee, in the end it was not enough to get the victory.

 Yang faced Brad Tavares on May 15, 2012 at UFC on Fuel TV: Korean Zombie vs. Poirier.
 Yang was defeated by Tavares via unanimous decision and was subsequently released from the promotion.

 Post-UFC

 On June 29, 2013 Yang defeated ROAD FC veteran Jae Young Kim by TKO in the second round at Top FC 1 in South Korea.
 Yang followed that up with an impressive first round TKO of fellow UFC veteran Dennis Hallman at Top FC 6 on April 5, 2015.

 Return to UFC

 In late August, it was confirmed that Yang had re-signed with the UFC and will continue competing in the promotion's Middleweight division.
 He faced Jake Collier at UFC Fight Night 79 on November 28, 2015.
 He won the fight via TKO in the second round.

 Yang was expected to face promotional newcomer Ryan Janes on October 15, 2016 at UFC Fight Night 97.
 However, the promotion announced on October 6 that they had cancelled the event entirely.

+Post-UFC

+Yang returned to competition three years later to face Chinese fighter Paul Cheng.
+He won via first-round TKO.

+Yang fought again a year later against Brazilian Callyugibrainn Marinho Borges.
+The two engaged in a wild brawl, and Yang was defeated via TKO in the first round.